brandtkilian/Sudoku-Assessment/README.md

 * `layouts/` the defaults layout in where pages are loaded
 * `pages` the main web application pages that make use of components

 The JS dependencies are manages by npm.
-All the dependencies descriptors files are up in the repository.
+All the dependencies descriptors files are in the repository.

 ## Installation